FlexAct: Why Learn when you can Pick?: Background

 \subsection{Bias Correction via Gradient Normalization}

 \paragraph{Scale-Induced Selection Bias.} In preliminary experiments, we observed that the model consistently favored ReLU and Leaky ReLU where the activations have large unbounded outputs regardless of data-specific structure.
 This arises because backpropagation scales the gradient by the activation value itself, biasing selection toward functions with large magnitudes rather than functions more appropriate for the data regime.
+We further elaborate on this behavior and motivate our regularizer in Appendix~\ref{app:gradient_bias}.

 \paragraph{Weighting with Gradient Norms.} To address the problems observed with the gradient, we introduce a gradient normalization mechanism to prevent this.

 We compute the gradient norms of each activation function with respect to the input: